-To prevent the inflow of groundwater into the Reactor Buildings, installation of impermeable walls surrounding the buildings on the land side is planned.
-Targeting efforts to commence freezing at the end of FY2014 drilling holes to install frozen pipes commenced from June 2.
-2014.
+To prevent the inflow of groundwater into the Reactor Buildings, installation of impermeable walls on the land side is planned.

+Drilling holes to install frozen pipes commenced from June 2, 2014.

-<Glossarv> (1) CST (Condensate Storage Tank) Tank for temporarily storing water used in the plant.
+Regarding the mountain side which will commence preceding freezing, approx. 72% installation of frozen pipes has been completed. <Glossary> (\1) CST (Condensate Storage Tank) Tank for temporarily storing water used in the plant.

-Installing land-side impermeable walls around Units 1-4 to prevent the inflow of groundwater into R/B ng water from accessing contamination source
+Installing land-side impermeable walls around Units 1-4 to prevent the inflow of groundwater into R/B